Search StreamScheme

 Can You Make Money On Discord?

-• Many Twitch streamers add “Sub Discord Channels” in their servers as an added incentive to subscribe to their Twitch channel.
+• Many Twitch streamers add “Sub Discord Channels” in their Discord servers as an added incentive to subscribe to their Twitch channel.

 • Content creators utilize Discord as a perk for those who donate to them through Patreon.